-5. If you have chosen a failure hierarchy that includes Reset or FenceReset, provide the following information.
+- 5. If you have chosen a failure hierarchy that includes Reset or FenceReset, provide the following information. - This node: - Port Type: select one of the following: - L1 (Origin/Onyx 300/350, Origin/Onyx 3200C) - L2 (Any Altix with an L2, Prism, Origin/Onyx 3000 series, Origin 300/350) - MSC (Origin 200, Onyx2 Deskside, SGI 2100/2200 deskside systems) - MMSC (Rackmount SGI 2400/2800, Onyx2).

-- This node: - Port Type: select one of the following: - L1 (Origin/Onyx 300/350, Origin/Onyx 3200C and Tezro) - L2 (Altix 350, Altix 3300/3700, Prism, Origin 3400/3800, Onyx 3000, Origin 300 with NUMAlink module) - MSC (Origin 200, Onyx2 Deskside, SGI 2100/2200 deskside systems) - MMSC (Rackmount SGI 2400/2800, Onyx2). - Reset Method: The type of reset to be performed: - Power Cycle shuts off power to the node and then restarts it - Reset simulates the pressing of the reset button on the front of the machine - NMI (nonmaskable interrupt) performs a core-dump of the operating system kernel, which may be useful when debugging a faulty machine - Port Password: The password for the system controller port, not the node's root password or PROM password.
+- Reset Method: The type of reset to be performed: - Power Cycle shuts off power to the node and then restarts it - Reset simulates the pressing of the reset button on the front of the machine - NMI (nonmaskable interrupt) performs a core-dump of the operating system kernel, which may be useful when debugging a faulty machine - Port Password: The password for the system controller port, not the node's root password or PROM password.
 On some nodes, the system administrator may not have set this password.
 If you wish to set or change the system controller port password, consult the hardware manual for your node. - Temporarily Disable Port: If you want to provide reset information now but do not want to allow the reset capability at this time, check this box.
 If this box is checked, CXFS cannot reset the node. - Owner (node that sends the reset command): - Logical Name: Name of the node that sends the reset command.
 Serial cables must physically connect the node being defined and the owner node through the system controller port.
 At run time, the node must be defined in the CXFS pool. - You can select a logical name from the pull-down list or enter the logical name of a node that is not yet defined.
-However, you must define the node in CXFS before you run the node connectivity diagnostics task. - TTY Device: Name of the terminal port (TTY) on the owner node to which the system controller is connected, such as /dev/ttyd2.
+However, you must define the node in CXFS before you run the node connectivity diagnostics task. - TTY Device: Name of the terminal port (TTY) on the owner node to which the system controller is connected. /dev/ttyd2 is the most commonly used port, except on Origin 300 and Origin 350 systems (where /dev/ttyd4 is commonly used) and Altix 350 systems (where /dev/ttyIOC0 is commonly used).
 The other end of the cable connects to this node's system controller port, so the node can be controlled remotely by the other node.